alexdevero/alex-devero-blog/__drafts__/draft--object-property-flags.md

 ### Getting descriptors of all properties

 Alternatively, you can also ask for property descriptors of all properties.
 You can do this with the `Object.getOwnPropertyDescriptors()` method.
-This method, unlike the `Object.getOwnPropertyDescriptor()`, takes one parameter, the object you are working with.
+This method, takes one parameter, the object you are working with.
+When you use it, it will return an object.

-When you use it, it will an object.
 This object will contain all property descriptors of all properties that exists on the object you specified.
 If the object doesn't have any properties, the value returned by the `Object.getOwnPropertyDescriptors()` method be an empty object.

 ```JavaScript
 // Create an object with one property.